ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-5. If we have a wide NN and a deep NN with the same number of parameters, which one is more expressive and why?
+Q. If we have a wide NN and a deep NN with the same number of parameters, which one is more expressive and why?

 <details><summary><b>Answer</b></summary>